-Objective 1: Continue to develop annual budget by April of each year.
-(On going - April)
+Objective 1: Develop Annual Budget by May of each year.
+(On going - May)

 Objective 2: Continue to report financial status monthly.
 (On going)

 Objective 3: Internal Audit conducted by Operations Manager and Administrative Assistant and report anomalies to FLDWID Board.
 Continue to require CPA of the closing financial.